The Lean Language Reference

 (as : Array α) : Bool

-For verification purposes, we simplify this to contains.
+For verification purposes, Array.elem is simplified to Array.contains.

 🔗def